 I figured since I passed that little test, we both deserved some juice.

 (But I wasn’t expecting “I don’t love you” for another 6 years.)

 They don’t want to be assholes.
 It’s not their intention.
 But mine terrorize me with their dissatisfaction toward everything.
 They can be happily playing for a record-breaking twenty minutes.
 Everyone’s happily babbling along.
 Then the seal of happy cuteness is broken.

 They trip over an errant Thomas train (though they trip 72 times/day).

 Or a blanket is stuck under a chair (Really?
 You have to have THIS blanket right NOW)

-Or that book that they’ve never ever paid any attention to is held by the other terrorist brother so a tug-of-war/screaming/crying fight ensues.
+Or that book that they’ve never ever paid any attention to is held by the terrorist sibling so a tug-of-war/screaming/crying fight ensues.
 Over “Pajama Time”.
-Really?